blongworth/machinelab-wifi/README.md

 Once connected blink led slowly (.5Hz, 1s on).

 While connected, check for serial data from Teensy.

-If `^` received, reply with `1` to tell teensy that connection is active.
+* If `^` received, reply with `1` to tell teensy that connection is active.
+* If a `$` is recieved, get NTP time from the network and return to teensy as a unix epoch timestamp prefaced by `T`.

-If a string not starting with `^` is recieved, send it to the POST_URL via HTTP POST.
+* If a string not starting with `^` or `$` is recieved, send it to the POST_URL via HTTP POST.